oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 ## Code interaction with test suites

-**Aim:** Oppia currently has two coding interactions, but they are somewhat limited, and pass on a large chunk of the work to the creator.
+**Aim:** Oppia currently has two coding interactions, but they are somewhat limited, and pass on a large chunk of the work to the exploration creator.
 We would like to improve the existing coding interaction by extending it to include functionality for the creator to specify unit test suites, and using the "signature" of the test results to provide feedback to the student.

 As a stretch goal, we would also like to make it easier for the coding interaction to automatically detect and respond to things like syntax errors, so that the exploration creator does not have to manually specify rules to catch every possible error.
 (This may intersect with the machine learning system that is currently being developed for answer classification.)